ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vsan.md

 7. Select the existing vSwitch 'vds-vpc' and click Next.
 8. Enter a name in the Network Label to identify the network that VSAN uses.
 9. Select a VLAN ID from the VLAN ID '300'.
-10. Select Use this port group for VSAN and click Next.
+10. Select Use this port group for VSAN, inherit or set the vSwitch MTU (9000) and click Next.
 11. Enter the IP address and Subnet Mask of the host's VSAN Interface.
 Use the VLAN interface's IP addresses collected in during the VLAN interface provisioning.
 12. Click Next, then click Finish.

 Repeat this for each host.

 ## Create vSAN using vSphere Client
 {: #vpc-bm-vmware-vsan-create}